 Copper is also essential to all life here on earth and occurs naturally in many foods, including cacao, green olives and avocados to name a few of my favourites!
 It is second only to silver in electrical conductivity and is also biostatic, meaning that bacteria and other microorganisms can’t grow on it.
 Copper bracelets are often worn by people who have arthritis in an attempt to relieve aching joints, and some compression wear is manufactured with copper fibres in it!
 Is there anything copper can’t do?

 So, what can you do to copper to make it more interesting?
 Well, as mentioned previously, I enjoy giving it a good whack with a ball-peen hammer.
 However, like silver, you can create all kinds of textures with different hammers and tools.
 It can go through a rolling mill along with fabric, leaves, rolling plates, etc. to make some interesting textures.
 Try different patinas as well.
 A verdigris finish can be created using ammonia, salt and/or vinegar.
 There is a lot of information online about verdigris, but be careful if you’re using ammonia.
 Make sure you are working in a well ventilated area and wear protective equipment.
 Silver Black is great for giving emphasis to textured areas.
 Brush it onto the piece and then polish off the areas that you don’t want to be blackened.
 You can also use the flame from your torch to make multi-coloured patterns on copper as well.
-Again, there are great resources on the internet for tips on how to do this.
 Or leave your copper plain and let it naturally develop a lovely patina.
 If you want to preserve the finish on your copper as it is, use Renaissance Wax to seal and protect it.

 Sterling & Copper Pendant